nixwiz/sensu-email-handler/README.md

 Flags:
-  -a, --authMethod string         The SMTP authentication method, one of 'none', 'plain', or 'login' (default "plain") -T, --bodyTemplateFile string   A template file to use for the body -l, --enableLoginAuth           [deprecated] Use "login auth" mechanisim -f, --fromEmail string          The 'from' email address -h, --help                      help for sensu-email-handler
+  -a, --authMethod string         The SMTP authentication method, one of 'none', 'plain', or 'login' (default "plain") -T, --bodyTemplateFile string   A template file to use for the body, specified  as fully qualified path or URL (file://, http://, https://)
+  -l, --enableLoginAuth           [deprecated] Use "login auth" mechanisim -f, --fromEmail string          The 'from' email address -h, --help                      help for sensu-email-handler